kchase715/GEN711-Final-Project/README.md

 - Ran ANCOM-BC using `qiime composition ancombc`
 - Compared duckweed vs. water samples for significantly enhanced or lacking genera

-- what did the program do?
-        - a paragraph or two at most (for each tool)
-- what did that produce?
-- what program did you use next?
-- write out whole pipeline ...
-- how did you visualize your results?

 ## Findings
 ![Taxonomic Bar Plot](image001.png)
 **Figure 1.
 Taxonomic Composition by Sample Type (Phylum Level)**